fvsch/kirby-staticbuilder/readme.md

 How it works
 ------------

 You have a Kirby-powered site.
-You can [add your content](https://getkirby.com/docs/content/adding-content) manually in the `content` folder or use the Panel.
-You can [use a theme](http://www.getkirby-themes.com/) or write your own templates and styles.
+You can [add your content][KIRBY_DOC_CONTENT] manually in the `content` folder or use the Panel.
+You can [use a theme][KIRBY_THEMES] or write your own templates and styles.
 You can preview your website using a local development server such as MAMP or WAMP.

 Kirby StaticBuilder doesn’t change any of that.
 It gives you a basic HTML interface which enables you to build all your site’s pages and write the result in a folder named, you guessed it: `static`.